 Check the Train Status Calculator (third party site) for recent on-time status of the trains over the past several days.
 Historical delay information, as well as the causes of the delays, can be found at the Amtrak Route Performance page.

 "Amtrak Vacations": Amtrak Vacations operated by a private travel agency on Amtrak's behalf, offers complete packages that include Amtrak travel, hotels, rental cars, planes, and travel insurance.
 You can call Amtrak Vacations at 1-800-AMTRAK2 (1-800-268-7252) or visit them at the Amtrak Vacations Web Site.
-Their travel planner can be ordered on line by clicking here and an interactive digital version can be found here.
+Their travel planner can be ordered on line by clicking here and a PDF version can be found here.
+An interactive digital version can be found here.

 Fares: Amtrak fares are complex and cannot reasonably and accurately be posted here.
 Please contact Amtrak directly about fares.

 Rail Passes: Amtrak offers two different Rail Passes that can provide you with significant savings on train travel.
 The first is the USA Rail Pass which has gone through an overhaul.
 It is good for both international travelers and US citizens and can provide significant discounts for travel throughout the US.
 There are 15 day, 30 day, and 45 day passes.
 Travel cannot be booked prior to six months from the dates of your trip.
 Additionally, it used to be that as long as a seat was available, you would get that seat.
-Now the pass only covers a seat at its low bucket cost.
-If the prices on the train you want have gone higher, then you must pay the difference between the low price and the current price.
-The second pass that is available is the California rail pass, good only for 7 days of travel within the State of California over a 21 day period.
-Further details on the California pass can be found here.
-Note that advanced reservations are required on many trains, and these passes do not cover accommodation charges (see below).
+Now only a set amount of seats are set aside for passes.
+If those seats are gone on the train you want, then you have the option to pay the difference between the price that Amtrak assigns to a railpass seat and the current price of seats currently being sold.

 AAA Numbers: A note about entering AAA numbers on Amtrak's web site, quoting Amtrak: